Acacia kalgoorliensis

-Acacia kalgoorliensis is a shrub of the genus Acacia and the subgenus Plurinerves.
+Acacia kalgoorliensis (commonly known as Kalgoorlie Wattle) is a shrub of the genus Acacia and the subgenus Plurinerves.
 It is native to an area in the Mid West, Wheatbelt and Goldfields-Esperance regions of Western Australia.

 The dense, rounded and pungent shrub typically grows to a height of 1 to 3 m.
 It blooms from July to October and produces yellow flowers.